How Hospitality Harbours Modern Slavery

 Hiring contracted workers is standard practice for most large hotels and casinos in order to save on recruitment, but the downside of this is that because the establishment has no access to the employment contracts of the workers, it becomes harder to ensure that modern slaves are not integrated into the business.
 Consequently, it is more difficult to guarantee that workers employed by a third party are given sufficient sick or annual leave when they are employed by a third party.
 Many contracted workers also happen to be immigrants, who, as explained earlier, are more vulnerable to contract slavery due to language differences, and particularly likely to be in a situation of debt bondage as a result of costs incurred by the immigration process.

 Supply chain workers constitute another modern slavery business risk, and are frequently harder to monitor than third party workers.
 The nature of businesses in the hospitality industry means that, as well as exceptional service, they require a broad variety of products to provide the best possible experience for their customers.
 From bedding and furniture for rooms, to food and drink for restaurants and bars, the amount of materials required is truly vast.
 As such, numerous supply chains, reaching across multiple industries, are utilized by almost all hotels.
 This presents a challenge from a modern slavery perspective as in order to fully eliminate business risk, these supply chains need to be effectively monitored.

 Responses to Improve Modern Slavery Compliance

 So what can employers do in order to improve modern slavery compliance in their businesses?
 The first and easiest step is having a clearly stated position on the issue.
-Consider how a brand’s statement could have an impact on the culture of the hospitality industry, and how it could encourage other businesses to take steps to prevent modern slavery.
+Consider how a brand’s statement could impact the hospitality industry’s culture, and how it could encourage other businesses to take steps to prevent modern slavery.